 The landfill is managed by a different organization

 Low level of coverage

-Lack of waste management plan
+Lack of waste

+.....

-Lack of financial resources to implement the plan •••••••••• ŠTRPCE/SHTËRPCË In Štrpce/Shtërpcë, the company responsible for waste collection is the New Public Utility Company "Strpce".
+Lack of financial resources to implement the plan ŠTRPCE/SHTËRPCË In Štrpce/Shtërpcë, the company responsible for waste collection is the New Public Utility Company "Strpce".
 This is a municipal company which was established and still operates within the system of Republic of Serbia.
-Director for Public Services in the municipality of Štrpce/Shtërpcë mentioned that they are in the process of establishing a new municipal company; however, the Ministry of Economic Development has halted the processes of establishment of new public enterprises for a period of time.
+Director for Public Services in the municipality of Štrpce/ Shtërpcë mentioned that they are in the process of establishing a new municipal company; however, the Ministry of Economic Development has halted the processes of establishment of new public enterprises for a period of time.
+Waste is collected door to door and it is done once a week in the villages and two times per week in the main street in Štrpce/Shtërpcë.
+Four trucks that are in very good condition are used to transport waste.
+Two trucks were received as a donation from USAID in 2011.
+Almost 80 percent of the population is covered by the service (13 out of 15 villages).
+Waste is collected in all rural areas as Štrpce/Shtërpcë is mainly a rural area.
+Price for the service is 3.00 Euros per household but only 40 to 50 percent of households actually pay for the service.
+Waste is deposited two times a week in the regional landfill in Gjilan/Gnjilane and occasionally in transfer station in Grlica/Gërlica, Štrpce/Shtërpcë.
 Regarding monitoring, municipality inspectors and officials from the department of Public Services inspect the areas to see if waste is collected.
 Inspection is done without a plan but on ad hoc basis.
 Furthermore, the municipality does not have any plan for waste management.
 The parallel municipality that operates under the Government of Republic of Serbia has the right to appoint the supervisory board.
-Even though the company responsible for waste collection is not from Kosovo, the municipality of Štrpce/Shtërpcë provided the company with trucks, and pays the registration and maintenance of the trucks.
+Even though the company responsible for waste collection is not from Kosovo, the municipality of Štrpce/Shterpcë provided the company with trucks, and pays the registration and maintenance of the trucks.
 Though the municipality has a transfer station in Grlica/Gërlica, they are willing to cooperate with other municipalities since in this way they could reduce costs.